DHTMLX/docs-suite/docs/grid/api/grid_getsummary_method.md

 @descr:

-- When called without parameters, the method returns an object with the counted values defined in the configuration of the component.
+- When called without parameters, the method returns an object with the calculated values defined in the configuration of the component.
-- When the `id` parameter is passed to the method, it returns an object with the counted values defined in the column's configuration together with the counted values defined in the component's configuration.
+- When the `id` parameter is passed to the method, it returns an object with the calculated values defined in the column's configuration together with the calculated values defined in the component's configuration.

 **Related article:** [Getting the summary object](grid/configuration.md#getting-the-summary-object)